 Adding an addendum: Other publishers may not have a “licence to publish” form; in such cases authors may add an addendum to the publisher’s assignment form in order to retain copyright over their work.
 Sources of text for the addendum are the University’s suggested author agreement and the SPARC addendum.

 Open Access Publishing Agreements: These agreements usually permit the author to retain copyright and stipulate the distribution of the paper under a Creative Commons licence.
-There are several types of Creative Commons licence, but for RCUK papers funded as Open Access it is compulsory to distribute the paper under the Creative Commons Attribution (CC BY) licence specifically.
+There are several types of Creative Commons licence, but for Research Council papers funded as Gold Open Access it is compulsory to distribute the paper under the Creative Commons Attribution (CC BY) licence specifically.

 Creative Commons licences assist creators to retain copyright and rights to attribution while allowing others to copy, distribute, and make some other uses of their work.
 Below are two instances in which you may encounter these.